Invariant laminations for irreducible automorphisms of free groups: steps 3 and 4

 \section{steps 3 and 4}

 Throughout this section we assume that $f_-: \tau_- \to \tau_-$ is a train track map that represents the automorphism $\phi^{-1}$ of $\FN$.
 Since $\phi$ is assumed to be iwip, it follows (as immediate consequence of Definition \ref{defn:iwips}) that $\phi^{-1}$ is also iwip.
-Just as in the previous section for $f_+: \tau_+ \to \tau_+$, we can assume here:
+Just as in the previous section for $f_+: \tau_+ \to \tau_+$, we can assume here, again after first having possibly replaced $\phi$ by a positive power:

-\begin{hyp} There is at most one INP $\eta$ in $\tau_-$, and the two endpoints of $\eta$ are distinct. \end{hyp}
+\begin{hyp} Up to inversion there is at most one INP $\eta$ in $\tau_-$, and the two endpoints of $\eta$ are distinct vertices in $\tau_-$. \end{hyp}

-We consider the lamination $L^2(T_+)$ from the previous section, and we shorten here the notation to $L^2_-:= L^2(T_+)$.
-From the previous section (see Remark \ref{contracting-stable}) we deduce:
+We consider the lamination $L^2(T_+)$ from the previous section, and we shorten here the notation to $L^2_-:= L^2(T_+)$ (where the change of sign is natural in that $L^2_-$ contracts under iteration of $\phi$, while $T_+(\phi)$ expands).
+From Proposition \ref{length-contraction} and Remark \ref{contracting-stable} we obtain the following strong expansion property:

 \begin{lem} For any $\lambda > 1$ there is a constant $c > 0$ and an exponent $t \geq 1$ such that for any pair $(X, Y) \in L^2_-$ and any subpath $\gamma'$ of the geodesic realization $\gamma = \gamma_{\tau_-}(X, Y)$ of $(X, Y)$ in $\tau_-$, with simplicial length $L(\gamma') \geq c$, one has: